morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 #### 1. Start up

 We assume that you have successfully installed all the needed software during [Installfest](https://github.com/clojurebridge-boston/installfest)  and know how to start the programs we are using.
-Feel free to take a look there to check what there programs are and how to access them.
+Feel free to take a look there to check what these programs are and how to access them.
 Mentors are also here in case you have a question or something isn't working.

-If you haven't cloned the project repository yesterday at the Installfest, follow the instructions there to install and open a `git` terminal and type (pressing enter after each command):
+If you haven't cloned the project repository yesterday at the [Installfest](https://github.com/clojurebridge-boston/installfest), follow the instructions there to install and open a `git` terminal and type (pressing enter after each command):
 ```bash
 git clone https://github.com/clojurebridge-boston/track1-turtles.git
 cd track1-turtles